devops329/devops/instruction/security/security.md

 ### Encryption

-Public networks are insecure by definition and you should never send unencrypted data across them.
+Public networks are insecure by definition; you should never send unencrypted data across them.
 Even internal private networks should be considered suspicious since they can be penetrated.
 If you are sending unencrypted data across any network it can be a rich source that allows an attacker to grab passwords and other credentials.

 The same is true for data that is stored on disk, or in other words, at rest.
 Once an attacker penetrates the operating system's security, unencrypted files on disk become a treasure trove of information.
 High value targets include log files, password files, configuration files, and command histories.
 It is best if each file has its own encryption and that the entire storage device is encrypted.

 ### Network security

-Beyond encrypting the data that is transmitted over the network, you want to take advantage of the the protections provided by web application firewalls, load balancers, private networks, firewalls (called security groups in AWS), and network access control lists (ACLs).
+Beyond encrypting the data that is transmitted over the network, you want to take advantage of the protections provided by web application firewalls, load balancers, private networks, firewalls (called security groups in AWS), and network access control lists (ACLs).
 These protections create perimeter barriers that help to keep out, or slow down an attack.
 The goal is to reduce the surface area of the attack to the smallest possible.

 ![Network security layers](networkSecurityLayers.png)